Theory of neutrino slow flavor evolution. Part I. Homogeneous medium: Pattern of slow instabilities

 The functional form of our uncrossed benchmark distribution is inspired by examples used in the previous literature \cite{Yi:2019hrp, Padilla-Gay:2021haz, Shalgar:2024heq} and shown in Fig.~\ref{fig:benchmark}.
 Specifically, for the neutrinos, we use an isotropic distribution, whereas for the antineutrinos, we use a small deviation from isotropy, overall of the form

 If there is no crossing, why not use a completely isotropic distribution?
 The motivation for our choice is that on the one hand, an isotropic distribution does not have simpler analytical properties for the collective modes, but on the other hand, it is too specialized.
-The singular character of the isotropic distribution is found even in the fast limit ($\tomegaE=0$), where no Landau-damped modes exist.
+The singular character of the isotropic distribution is found even in the fast limit ($\tomegaE=0$), where no Landau-damped modes exist\footnote{We emphasize that this is true only for the longitudinal modes; the axial-breaking modes exhibit a Landau-damped branch even for an isotropic distribution.}.
 In the fast case, the latter can only appear or disappear on the light cone, namely for $\omega/|\bk|=\pm 1$, an argument which actually applies for $\bk$ modes along any direction, not just along the axis of symmetry.
 But for an isotropic distribution, the luminal sphere $\omega/|\bk|=\pm 1$ does not have any privileged direction, and therefore Landau-damped modes cannot originate anywhere on it.
 The absence of such modes is special for a perfectly isotropic distribution; even a small amount of anisotropy introduces Landau-damped modes which greatly simplify the analytical properties of the collective modes.
 For our example, the difference between neutrino and antineutrino distributions is on the percent level of their sum (actually $\epsilon \simeq 0.019$), a value that we will use to verify the scaling laws predicted in the previous sections.

 In the following sections, we will show the collective modes that are found for different $\tomegaE$ values by solving the dispersion relation in Eq.~\eqref{eq:dispersion}.
 Before presenting the results, we stress that finding these solutions is numerically far from trivial.
 Using a dense set of discrete velocity modes rather than a continuous distribution is not a good strategy in the context of slow instabilities.
 Even for fast instabilities, one loses the Landau-damped modes, which are natural continuations of the unstable modes but only appear in the continuous limit.
 More importantly, in the absence of slow instabilities, the majority of modes are Case-Van-Kampen modes that lie below the light cone~\cite{Fiorillo:2023mze, Fiorillo:2024bzm}.
 If the system has slow instabilities, these modes acquire imaginary parts, seemingly becoming unstable, providing spurious instabilities that disappear as the number of modes grows.